parryc/thevoid/templates/leflan/language_azeri.md

 -mI
 : question particle, not required, comes at the end of the sentence.

+-nAn
+: with.
+A colloquial version of `ilə`.

 -pərvər
 : a suffix derived from Persian, in most cases with a sense of "having X", though may have fossilized meanings now and is no longer a productive suffix.
 For example, `qonaq:guest` and `qonaqpərvər:hospitality`.